FrostyX/infra-docs/copr.rst

 Almost every problem with Copr is due problem in OpenStack, in such case::

   $ ssh root@copr-be.cloud.fedoraproject.org
-  # systemctl stop copr-backend
+  # copr-backend-service stop
   # source /home/copr/cloud/ec2rc.sh
   # /home/copr/delete-forgotten-instances.pl
   # # wait a minute and check
   # euca-describe-instances
   # # sometimes you have to run delete-forgotten-instances.pl as openstack is sometimes stuborn.
-  #   systemctl start copr-backend
+  #   copr-backend-service start

 If this does not help you, then stop and kill all OpenStack VM builders and::